Raw Food Diet for Dogs: Good or Bad?

 Plus, it's the nutrients in any particular diet that are going to determine which benefits a dog gets from eating it, says Jessica Romine, DVM, DACVIM, a veterinarian at BluePearl Veterinary Partners in Southfield, Mich.
 "It's not so much the raw nature of the food as it is the actual components of the food," says Romine, who is board-certified in veterinary internal medicine.
 "For example, if a raw food diet is higher in fat than what the dog was eating previously, then he'll develop a glossier coat."

 What Health Risks Are Attributed to a Raw Food Diet?

-Pointing to a number of studies, the AVMA discourages raw or undercooked meat for dogs because it may contain potentially deadly pathogens—such as Salmonella and E. coli—that can sicken your pet and may even be transmitted to you and your family.
-The AVMA also says raw food diets may not be nutritionally balanced (which is especially dangerous for puppies); the diets’ high protein levels may lead to liver or kidney disease.
+Pointing to a number of studies, the AVMA discourages raw or undercooked meat for dogs because it may contain potentially deadly pathogens that can sicken your pet and may even be transmitted to you and your family.
+The AVMA also says raw food diets may not be nutritionally balanced (which is especially dangerous for puppies); the diets' high protein levels may lead to liver or kidney disease.
 And giving whole bones to dogs comes with a risk of choking, broken teeth, or internal punctures.

-What the AVMA is saying is that you shouldn’t feed dogs raw foods that aren’t cooked, pasteurized, or irradiated to kill bacteria.
-Avoiding foods like that means your dog’s diet will be safer and it will minimize the public health risk.
+The AVMA suggests that you shouldn't feed dogs raw foods that aren't cooked, pasteurized, or irradiated to kill bacteria.
+Avoiding foods like that means your dog's diet will be safer and minimize the public health risk.

-How Do I Get Started Serving a Raw Food Diet for Dogs?
+How Do I Get Started Serving My Dog Raw Food?